ORDINARY DIFFERENTIAL EQUATIONS - 2022/3

 The learning and teaching methods include:

-- 3 x 1 hour lectures per week x 11 weeks, with notes written on the board to supplement the module handbook and Q + A opportunities for students;
+- lectures with notes written on the board to supplement the module handbook and Q + A opportunities for students;

-- (every second week) 1 x 1 hour seminar for guided discussion of solutions to problem sheets provided to and worked on by students in advance;
+- seminars for guided discussion of solutions to problem sheets provided to and worked on by students in advance;

-- (every second week) 1 x 10 minutes quiz to recap material and provide Q+A opportunity for students.
+- quizzes to recap material and provide Q+A opportunity for students.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.